 WPForms is one of the best drag-and-drop form-builder plugins on the market.
 It lets you easily create any type of form including contact forms, newsletter signup forms, order forms, and more.
-It also allows you to easily connect the form with your Infusionsoft by Keap account via Zapier, so you can grow your email list without having to touch a single line of code.
+It also allows you to easily connect the form with your Keap account via Zapier, so you can grow your email list without having to touch a single line of code.

 You can embed forms anywhere on your site, such as on blog posts, pages, sidebar widgets, footers, etc.

 You can use WPForms to grow your list in two ways: